CtrlK

 Progressive Disclosure

-This is a monolithic wall of text at ~350+ lines with no bundle files to offload detail into.
-The callout types table, complete example, basic formatting sections, and HTML support could all be in separate reference files.
-Everything is inlined into a single massive document with no layered structure.
+This is a monolithic wall of text at ~350+ lines with no bundle files to offload content.
+The callout types table, supported code languages list, HTML support section, and basic formatting sections could all be in separate reference files.
+Everything is inline with no layered structure.

 1 / 3